Unity-Technologies/ml-agents/docs/Training-PPO.md

 For information about imitation learning from demonstrations, see [Training with Imitation Learning](Training-Imitation-Learning.md).

-## Best Practices when training with PPO
+## Best Practices Training with PPO

 Successfully training a Reinforcement Learning model often involves tuning the training hyperparameters.
 This guide contains some best practices for tuning the